FAQs

 Yes.
 As a public school, IACA will serve a diverse population of students with varying needs, including students with disabilities who require special education services and accommodations.

-Will you have a high school?
+Do you have a VPK program?

-Will there be virtual learning classes available?
+Are virtual learning classes available?

 STILL HAVE MORE QUESTIONS?